Titles and Roles

 - Winship Cancer Institute of Emory University

-Rebecca B. Klisovic, MD, is Acting Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Rebecca B. Klisovic, MD, is Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 A board certified medical oncologist, Dr. Klisovic specializes in acute leukemia, chronic myeloid leukemia, myeloproliferative disorders, and the use of bone marrow transplant to treat these diseases.
 She treats patients at Winship Cancer Institute of Emory University (Clifton campus).

-Prior to joining the faculty at Emory in 2017, Dr. Klisovic was Associate Professor in the Divison of Medical Oncology in the Department of Internal Medicine at The Ohio State University - James Cancer Hospital and Solove Research Institute where she also served as Medical Director of Clinical Informatics.
+Prior to joining the faculty at Emory in 2017, Dr. Klisovic was Associate Professor in the Division of Medical Oncology in the Department of Internal Medicine at The Ohio State University - James Cancer Hospital and Solove Research Institute where she also served as Medical Director of Clinical Informatics.

 Dr. Klisovic received her MD from The Ohio State University College of Medicine & Public Health in Columbus, Ohio.
 She completed her internship and residency in internal medicine at University of North Carolina in Chapel Hill.
 She completed her training with clinical and research fellowships in medical oncology at The Ohio State University, Columbus, Ohio.